programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 Figure 5 demonstrates a common characteristic of urban maps: the data tends to correlate closely with population centers.
 The counties with the largest number of police killings of civilians are those with large populations (Los Angeles, California; Cook, Illinois; Dade, Florida; etc.).
 The same trend would arise for maps showing ocurrences of [swine flu](https://en.wikipedia.org/wiki/Swine_influenza) (correlated with pig farms), [corn leaf blight](https://en.wikipedia.org/wiki/Northern_corn_leaf_blight_) (correlated with regions that grow corn).

-Choropleth maps are often more accurate when they visualize ratios rather than raw values: for example, the number of cases per 100,000 population.
-Converting the data from values to ratios is called 'normalizing' data.
+Choropleth maps are often more accurate when they visualize rates rather than raw values: for example, the number of cases per 100,000 population.
+Converting the data from values to rates is called 'normalizing' data.

 ### Getting County-level Population Data